LUMC/prinia/README.md

                         to 100
   -x XML, --xml XML     Output Miracle XML file
   -t TSV, --tsv TSV     Output TSV file
-  -s SAMPLE, --sample SAMPLE
+  -b BAM, --bam BAM     Path to output BAM file containing primers -s SAMPLE, --sample SAMPLE
                         Same ID for regions --product_size PRODUCT_SIZE
                         Size range of desired product.
-Defaults to 200-450 This will be taken as a minimum product size in the case of regions --n_raw_primers N_RAW_PRIMERS
+Defaults to 200-450 This will be taken as a minimum product size in the case of regions
+  --min-margin MIN_MARGIN
+                        Minimum distance from region or variant.
+Default = 10 --strict              Enable strict mode.
+Primers with products larger than max product size will NOT be returned --n_raw_primers N_RAW_PRIMERS
                         Amount of raw primers from primer3 output that will be considered.
 By default, only the top 4 primers (in